Merubokkusu/Discord-S.C.U.M/docs/using/Gateway_Actions.md

 bot.gateway.fetchMembers('guildID00000000000', 'channelID00000000000')
 bot.gateway.run()
 ```
-Before explaining the params, here're some things to keep in mind when using this function:
-1) There's no actual API endpoint for users to get guild members.
-[Instead, you have to request for and parse the member list, piece by piece.](https://arandomnewaccount.gitlab.io/discord-unofficial-docs/lazy_guilds.html) The fetchMembers function automates this and automatically removes itself from the command list once finished.
-2) Both guild id and channel id need to be provided.
-The member list is different for each channel.
-I'd recommend using general, announcements, or rules (some channel that most/everyone has access to).
-3) The member list does not necessarily contain all the members.
-For large guilds, the member list only contains online members.
-However, the member list is the most efficient way to get members.
-4) Discum's fetchMembers function is coded to mimic the official client behavior for fetching the member list.
-However, if you'd like to modify fetching behavior, there are params that let you do just that.
 ###### Parameters:
 - guild_id (str)
-- channel_id (str)
+- channel_id (str) - id of any visible category/channel
 - method (str/int/list/tuple) - defaults to "overlap"
   - "overlap":
-    - 100 members per request
+    - 100 members fetched per request
-    - fetches member list by requesting for overlapped member ranges (think of it like a sliding window).
-The member ranges in order of requested are
-      ```
-      [[0,99],[100,199]]
-      [[0,99],[100,199],[200,299]]
-      [[0,99],[200,299],[300,399]]
-      ...
-      ```
     - this is how the official discord client fetches the member sidebar (as the user scrolls through the member list)
   - "no overlap"
-    - 200 members per request
+    - 200 members fetched per request
-    - fetches member list by requesting for non-overlapped member ranges.
-The member ranges in order of requested are
-      ```
-      [[0,99],[100,199]]
-      [[0,99],[200,299],[300,399]]
-      [[0,99],[400,499],[500,599]]
-      ...
-      ```
     - 2 times faster than "overlap" method.
 However, it's more likely that you'll miss members due to nickname changes and presence updates.
+Also, it's more likely that you'll get rate-limited while using this method.
   - integer:
     - "overlap" and "no overlap" tell the fetchMembers function to set its multiplier variable to 100 and 200 (ranges are calculated using the multiplier and index values).
 If you'd like to set a different multiplier, just set method equal to that number.
 The multiplier has to be a multiple of 100.
   - list/tuple: